Impact stories of the Alt Protein Project

 alternative protein jobs & internships secured by APP students

-Dozens of companies have partnered with APP chapters for sensory panels, site tours, internships and jobs, panels, guest lectures, and more, including:
+Dozens of companies have partnered with APP groups for sensory panels, site tours, internships and jobs, panels, guest lectures, and more, including:

 - Impossible